hykilpikonna/AquaDX/README.md

 * Java 11 or above
 * Optional: MariaDB or MySQL (<8.0)

-1. Edit `application.properties` , change the `allnet.server.host` to your IP address or hostname.
-Many games won't work with localhost and 127.0.0.1

-2. Run `java -jar aqua.jar` or use the `start.bat` if you are using windows.
+Run `java -jar aqua.jar` or use the `start.bat` if you are using windows.

 By default, aqua will use sqlite and save user data in data/db.sqlite.